XpiritBV/vslive-docker-handson/03. Build a new Container Image/readme.md

 # Hands-on labs Introduction to Docker

 ## Exercise 03: Build a new Container Image
 In this exercise, you will go through the steps of creating a new Container image.
-First from the command line using Docker commit and in a second step by using a docker file and the docker build command.
+First from the command line using Docker commit and in a second step by using a Docker file and the Docker build command.
 Accompanying files can be found I this folder.

 ### Using steps on the command-line